ice-HoTF/DayZ_Mod_Launcher/README.md

 4: Wait for mods to download and click enter.
 \
 \
-5: DayZ launches with mods.
+5: DayZ launch with mods and Join Server.
 \
 \
 \